You were so excited to get your new lawn installed, but things changed and now you wonder why is my new sod turning brown?

 Once the grass recovers, give the grass some lawn food or a good lawn fertilizer.

-will my brown sod turn green?
+Will my brown sod turn green?

-There are also some simple solutions that can help bring your new sod back to life.
+However, most of the time, there are also some simple solutions that can help bring your new sod back to life.

-Contact the supplier from which you ordered the grass so your repairs match the established grass.
+Contact the supplier from which you ordered the grass so get the same type of grass.